Summoning Salt

 Summoning Salt ("Salt" for short) is a pseudonymous American speedrunner and YouTuber known for his video documentaries about the history of speedrunning records.
-As of June 2025, his channel has over 2 million subscribers and more than 246 million views.
+As of May 2026, his channel has over 2 million subscribers and around 275 million video views.

 Speedrunning career

 Summoning Salt is one of the leading speedrunners of the NES video game Mike Tyson's Punch-Out!!
 (MTPO).
-As of November 2024, he holds the records for a variety of MTPO categories, including single-segment (playing through the entire game in one sitting), where his 14:46 time is over 13 seconds faster than the No. 2 speedrunner.
+As of December 2025, he holds the records for a variety of MTPO categories, including single-segment (playing through the entire game in one sitting), where his 14:46 time is over 13 seconds faster than the No. 2 speedrunner.

 In addition, Salt has held the record for the fastest Mike Tyson boss fight since 2017.
 The fight is highly optimized and requires a significant amount of random number luck (referred to in speedrunning as "RNG"), plus excellent execution, to lower any further.
 He is the first person to finish the fight in fewer than two in-game minutes (i.e., the "1:59 barrier").
 He broke the 2:01 barrier in 2020, but it took him 40,000 attempts to lower his time to 2:00 (in June 2024) and around 35,000 more attempts to lower his time to 1:59.
 Of those 75,000-odd attempts, sixteen cracked the 2:01 barrier.
 He said that he would stop focusing on the Tyson fight after reaching the 1:59 milestone, but predicted that someone else would break his record eventually.

 Salt also plays the game blindfolded, and set a single-segment world record in 2022.
-As of November 2024, he is the only player to have completed the game blindfolded in under 20 minutes.
+As of December 2025, he is the only player to have completed the game blindfolded in under 20 minutes.

-Like a significant minority of speedrunners, Salt guards his personal identity and would stream his world record attempts on Twitch without showing his face, but revealed his face for the first time in a video in June 2025.
+Like a significant minority of creators online, Salt guards his personal identity and used to stream his world record attempts on Twitch without showing his face, but revealed his face for the first time in a video in June 2025.
 The name "Summoning Salt" was coined from a mispronunciation of "seasoning salt", originally derived from a video by British YouTuber Stuart Ashen.